Tebs-Lab/learn-graph-theory/problems/three_jugs/readme.md

 > This puzzle dates back to 1484 and a variant of it features in the plot of Die Hard 3.

-Students are challenged to implement two functions, `construct_three_jugs_graph` and `find_three_jugs_solution` neither of which accept any input.
-Constructing the three jugs graph will require students to wrestle with the rules of pouring water from jug to jug (without spilling any), as well as model this problem as a graph.
+Your goal is to implement two functions, `construct_three_jugs_graph` and `find_three_jugs_solution` neither of which accept any input.
+Constructing the three jugs graph will require you to figure out the rules of pouring water from jug to jug (without spilling any), as well as model this problem as a graph.
+Finding a solution will require graph search.
+Good luck!

-Solving the puzzle will require students to apply search to the graph in order to find a series of actions that result in having 6 liters of water in any one jug.